FriendsAtDawn/lotv/content/en/de-otros-lados/infeccion.md

 Well, let's see.

-## The PDF/A plan --- Or: I love it when a plan comes together!
+## The PDF/A plan --- Or: I love it when a plan doesn't comes together!

 According to the Resolution on the e-Expedient, when we upload a file from our computer, it is re-encoded into PDF/A.